 a) Central nervous system

 The central nervous system is central in the human body like the information highway for the body.
 Sleep is necessary to keep it working properly, but if insomnia, chronic sleep deprivation will disrupt this system and exhaust your brain, you will find it harder to concentrate or learn new things; it also increases the negative influence on your mental ability and emotional state.
-You may feel more anxious or more prone to mood swings.
-Or influencing decision making and creation processes.
-If insomnia and sleep deprivation continue for long enough, you may begin to hallucinate – seeing or hearing things not there.
-Insomnia, sleep deprivation can also trigger mania which can cause impulsive behaviors, paranoia or excessive depression or cause sleep deprivation out of your control and can be extremely dangerous if you are driving.
-It can also make you more vulnerable to injuries from trips and falls.
+You may feel more anxious or more prone to mood swings or influencing decision making and creation processes.
+If insomnia and sleep deprivation continue for long enough, you may begin to hallucinate – seeing or hearing things not real.
+Insomnia, sleep deprivation can also trigger mania which can cause excessive depression or cause sleep deprivation out of your control and can be extremely dangerous if you are driving.
+It can also make you vulnerable to injuries and falls.

 b) Immune system

-While you sleep, your immune system produces protective, anti-infectious and anti-bacterial and viral properties and produces more energy to protect your body against disease.
+While you sleep, your immune system produces protective, anti-infectious and anti-bacterial, viral properties and produces energy to protect your body against disease.
 Insomnia, sleep deprivation prevents the immune system from building these protective mechanisms that take longer to recover from illness.

 c) Respiratory system